whoissqr/NODE/README.md

 ![The blank page](https://github.com/whoissqr/NODE/blob/master/pic/blank_search.jpg)

-User only need to key in few characters, the search box will pop up a number of hints based on string partial matching,
+User only need to key in few characters, the search box will pop up a number of hints by matching this partial string with database retrieved information,

 ![typeahead](https://github.com/whoissqr/NODE/blob/master/pic/Typeahead_lot.jpg)